 I love receiving hand crafted items

 My favorite gifts received happen to be hand crafted items.
 It’s obvious the items aren’t slapped together, those who’ve made items for me put a lot of thought/time goes into making the items I’ve received.
 Just like I do when making items for others.
-And while I don’t expect a handcrafted item, I’m always thrilled when I do get them.
+And while I don’t expect a handcrafted item, I’m always thrilled on the rare occasions that I do receive them.
 After all, they could have easily purchased an item for me, and I would have appreciated that too.

 Several years ago, I received a beautifully detailed wood crafted case to store my essential oils.
 I was blown away by the detail, and asked the person who gave it to me how much time was spent on the item.
 I knew they were a carpenter/woodworker.
 Oh, at least a 100 hours was the response.
 Let’s say I was touched, that they thought enough of me to take the time to make something I still use today.
 I also have a hand-sewn quilt that took much longer, but that was handed down to me, since the original recipient had passed away — but I still treasure it.
 And like the cabinet, and the other handcrafted items I receive, I feel blessed that someone thought I was worthy of a handcrafted gift.